sitronsea/GENet/README.md

 ## Acknowledgements

-We would also like to express our gratitude to Oleksandr Balabanov and Hampus Linander for their original contributions to the initial development of this project.
-Their work laid an important foundation for our refinements and public release.
+We would also like to express our gratitude to Oleksandr Balabanov, Hampus Linander and Jan Gerken for their contributions to the initial version of this code.

 ## Installation Requirements